blank

 You are only allowed at most 2 of each item.
 Your goal is to fill the grocery bag so that the combined weight of all the items is <= 8.5 kg while maximizing the total value of the items.

 You will write two solutions to this problem.
-You may choose what type of algorithm (brute force, greedy, or recursive) to write for the first solution.
+Your first solution is either greedy or brute force.
 Use it to determine the optimal answer to the problem.
+Your second solution is the one you haven't written yet (greedy or brute force).
 The second solution must be recursive IF your first solution was iterative.
 The second solution must be iterative IF your first solution was recursive.

 What are the time and space requirements of each algorithm?Use the skeleton code below: